CS2103AUG2016-W11-C1/main/doc/DeveloperGuide.md

     return this.catchAllCommand.execute(userInput);
 }
 ```
 The above code shows how the **CommandManager** class delegates the right command based on the user input.
 Every command class must implement the **Command** interface.
 At any point in time, only 1 command is awaiting user response.
-If there are none, then each command will check if the user input corressponds to the command format.
+If there are none, then each command will check if the user input corresponds to the command format.

 ``` java
 public boolean canParse(String userInput) {